dalyIsaac/Whim/docs/docs/plugins/gaps.md

 ![Gaps plugin demo](../../images/gaps-demo.png)

-This behavior can be customized with the <xref:Whim.Gaps.GapsConfig> provided to the <Whim.Gaps.GapsCommands.#ctor(Whim.Gaps.IGapsPlugin)>.
+This behavior can be customized with the <xref:Whim.Gaps.GapsConfig> provided to the <xref:Whim.Gaps.GapsPlugin> constructor.

 ## Example Config